DEVSENSE/phptools-docs/docs/vs/Debugging/troubleshooting.md

 Ensure that your first loaded page is syntax-error-free, and that there are not two functions with the same name.
 The debugger does not handle parse error on the entering script.

-### I get message in the output window: "There wasn't established any directory mapping.
+### I get this message in the output window: "There wasn't established any directory mapping.
 Debugging most likely won't work correctly."

 Make sure the file you are requesting as the first one is included in your project.
 Automatic mapping mechanism requires that a file is part of the project in order to map it correctly.